 In order to investigate the proposal by Mostovoy and Khomskii, a system with a periodicity of four ladders is necessary.
 Within the DMRG, calculations on an extended Hubbard model of four coupled ladders would be, however, too restricted in length.
-We therefore employ a system of only two coupled ladders of length up to 20, but with shifted periodic boundary conditions, as illus-
+We therefore employ a system of only two coupled ladders of length up to 20, but with shifted periodic boundary conditions (PBC), as illustrated in Fig. 1.
+They ensure the proper periodicity and the same SAF structure of neighboring charges in the ordered phase as in a four-ladder system.
+We apply open boundary conditions (OBC) in the b direction.